MarkusJx/node-java-bridge/README.md

 need to enable
 the `asyncJavaExceptionObjects` [config option](https://markusjx.github.io/node-java-bridge/variables/config.html) before or while importing the class.
+Enabling this will cause the stack trace of the JavaScript error to be lost.

 ```ts
 import { importClass } from 'java-bridge';